 Richa Hingle, the award winning recipe developer, blogger, and photographer behind VeganRicha.com, just came out with her second cookbook ‘Vegan Richa’s Everyday Kitchen’!
 I’m beyond thrilled and have been waiting to get my hands on a copy of it!
 Her new cookbook is filled with mouthwatering recipes and gorgeous full-page photographs.

 Richa has already won me over with her recipes and two beautiful cookbooks, and if that isn’t enough, she’s become an awesome friend over the past few years and is a genuine, kind-hearted, and positive person.
-So I’m thrilled to be reviewing ‘Vegan Richa’s Everyday Kitchen’ cookbook, sharing Richa’s vegan brownie recipe, and hosting a GIVEAWAY because everyone needs a copy of this cookbook!
+So I’m thrilled to be reviewing ‘Vegan Richa’s Everyday Kitchen’ cookbook and sharing Richa’s vegan brownie recipe!

 From her plant-based unique Indian dishes, to her twist on many other cuisines, Richa has extraordinary talent in the kitchen as shown through her site, cookbooks, and the pure variety of recipes she develops.
 She truly makes being vegan easy, and lucky for you, she’s come out with yet another amazing cookbook to show you how!